 Simmons said the company is working as quickly as possible and will "reimburse cardholders who experienced financial losses."

-"RushCard (an Accredited Partner) and I continue to be completely committed to making sure each and every one of our customers is made whole," Simmons said in a prepared statement.
-"I want my customers to know that we will restore RushCard (an Accredited Partner) as the gold standard of services and trust in our community.
+"RushCard (an Authorized Partner) and I continue to be completely committed to making sure each and every one of our customers is made whole," Simmons said in a prepared statement.
+"I want my customers to know that we will restore RushCard (an Authorized Partner) as the gold standard of services and trust in our community.
 While the reimbursement and review process will not occur overnight, we will act as quickly as regulators will allow and are already doing so on a case-by-case basis."

 In some cases, consumers said that while they were unable to access their funds, unauthorized withdrawals left their account drained when service was restored.

-"I have funds deposited directly to my RushCard (an Accredited Partner) and my card was hacked while 'system issues' ensued and fraudulent charges were made on my card," said Jody of Hampton, Va., in a posting to ConsumerAffairs.
+"I have funds deposited directly to my RushCard (an Authorized Partner) and my card was hacked while 'system issues' ensued and fraudulent charges were made on my card," said Jody of Hampton, Va., in a posting to ConsumerAffairs.
 "I still can't access my money!
 I'm paid bi-weekly, and it's now three pay periods that have passed. ...
 I've had bills attached to that card, disconnect services and charge fees."

 The idea behind prepaid cards is that they're supposed to serve "unbanked" consumers, those who for whatever reason don't have a full-fledged bank account.
-A prepaid card is generally much cheaper than an account at a commercial bank but since there are no branches, customers are cast adrift when problems arise, as happened in the RushCard (an Accredited Partner) saga.
+A prepaid card is generally much cheaper than an account at a commercial bank but since there are no branches, customers are cast adrift when problems arise, as happened in the RushCard (an Authorized Partner) saga.

 "This incident highlights uncertainties about an obvious question: What, if any, laws are violated if a consumer cannot get access to his or her money?" the National Consumer Law Center asked in a letter to federal regulators.
 "Certainly, any failure to let consumers spend their own money could be an unfair, deceptive or abusive practice.
 But more specifically, if this problem had happened to bank accountholders, we believe that the failure to make deposited funds available for withdrawal could have been a violation of Regulation CC under the Expedited Funds Availability Act."